 - Hoists used to work on farm vehicles

 Workshops should be kept tidy and clean to prevent slips, trips, falls and other accidents.
+Regular inspecting and testing of equipment should be done.
 For more information on farm workshop safety visit Farm Safe Australia.

 References used for this topic page